16 Ways to Improve Communication in the Workplace

 5. Start with understanding before assumption.

 Some people make up their minds first about what a message means before absorbing and comprehending the communication.
 This can cause inappropriate reactions and confusion.
 Strengthen this practice by ensuring you have all the information before deciding.
-Ask questions that allow the communicator to clarify their message and give them the benefit of the doubt when it comes to positive intent.
+Ask questions that allow the communicator to clarify their message, and give them the benefit of the doubt when it comes to positive intent.

 6. Become a better listener.

 Good communicators are always active listeners.
 They take time to consider what a message means before responding with care.
 Start by observing your listening habits.
 When are you not listening?
 What draws your attention away the most?
 Work on your listening skills every time you're talking with someone.
-It's the first step toward how to improve communication in the workplace.
+It's the first step toward learning how to enhance communication in the workplace.

 7. Use your company's preferred communication tools.

-Leaders and team members have many options to connect with others at work, such as in-person meetings, live video conferences, chat, phone, email, productivity software and more.
+Leaders and team members have many options to connect with others at work, such as in-person meetings, live video conferences, chat, phone, email, productivity software, and more.
 Each communication channel has its benefits and drawbacks to effective messaging.
-Different types of communication require different types of channels for success.
-And most companies need to use a variety of them to communicate effectively.
-Take time to learn the technology, and become a proficient user.
+Different types of communication require different types of channels for success, and most companies need to use a variety of them to communicate effectively.
+Take time to learn the technology and become a proficient user.

 8. Make feedback a positive experience.